 Your cocaine use has become a problem, maybe you are a weekend binge user with your alcohol, an occasional party user, or maybe it has got out of control and you are using a lot and often.

 Alcohol is a gateway to so many things and drug use can be one of those things.
 If you are someone that only takes cocaine (or other drugs) when you have been drinking and your intention is not to take any drugs, then the simple answer is take some time off the booze.
 It will help in those early few months.
-You will be surprised how easy it is to say no to things you don’t want when you are sober.
+You will be surprised how easy it is to say no to things you don’t want, like cocaine and alcohol, when you are committed to a period of being sober.

 When we drink and then use cocaine it creates a highly toxic chemical called cocaethelyne.
 Alcohol is a depressant and cocaine is a stimulant, so when you use cocaine when drinking it fools you into thinking you can drink more and most people do, as it masks the drunk effects of alcohol.
 Obviously anything that helps us to drink more is a problem as alcohol is a highly toxic substance as well. (hey and we do this for fun?)
 Given that people can drink more when using cocaine there are risks around alcohol poisoning as well.
 The health risks for using both significantly increase when mixed together than if you just used them on their own.
 So.....